BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 2. From the Settings menu in the left pane, go to Gateway > Register.

-3. Select the Register button on the center of the page.
+3. Select the Register button at the center of the page.
 The registration pane appears on the right of the page.

 ![Register Windows Admin Center](./media/register-wac.png "Register Windows Admin Center in Azure")